-Typical types and sources of leverage which the fund employs include: (i) borrowing cash; and (ii) the use of derivatives.
-For information on the associated risks with these types and sources of leverage please refer to the section under the heading "Risks" on page 16.
+Typical types and sources of leverage which the fund employs include: (i) borrowing cash; and (ii) derivatives for efficient portfolio management purposes (including hedging).
+For information on the associated risks with these types and sources of leverage please refer to Appendix I.